“The only difference between an extremist and a visionary is their ego.”- Publius Marcus, speech (1745)

 10:05 local time,

-“The Constitution of the American Confederacy is very clear,” said Counsel Betty Siren of the Vancouver Public Defenders association.
+“The Constitution of the American Confederacy is very clear,” said Counsel Betty Siren of the Seattle Public Defenders association.
 “You can’t just detain someone without just cause, and you certainly can’t deny them their rights.”

 “Madam,” said Robson Street Captain Julian Miles, “we’ve got multiple witnesses who say that your client drugged Alicia Waterstone’s drink.
 We’ve got just cause.”